A One-Week Plan For Cleaning Your Entire House

 If your garage is a mess, you can fix it.
 Set a goal of clearing out and separating everything you absolutely need to keep from the things you can, want or should donate, sell or throw away.
 This process can take a lot of time, if you let it.
 Don’t.
 Give yourself no more than one weekend and take items to the donation center before close of business that day.
 Later, photograph the items you want to sell and get them up on Craigslist, pronto.
-The biggest challenge with most garages is organization, these easy space-saving and organization ideas will help you stay on track.
+The biggest challenge with most garages is organization.

 Much like attics, basements often become storage areas.
 Use storage shelves and bins to keep things organized.
 If possible, keep delicate items stored in airtight bins and off the floor.
 This will keep items safe from moisture damage.